 Regional Transit Services Commission

-Nine municipalities in the Edmonton Metropolitan region are moving forward with delivering integrated transit services through a potential Regional Transit Service Commission.
+Eight municipalities in the Edmonton Metropolitan region are moving forward with delivering integrated transit services through a Regional Transit Service Commission.
 The initial exploration included researching the overall feasibility of an integrated-service approach that aims to deliver efficient and affordable transit options for riders throughout the region.

 Why consider creating a Regional Transit Commission?